neurodebian/neurodebian/sandbox/survey.rst

    <tr class="oddrow">
    <td>

-Which country are working in?
+Which country are you working in?

 .. raw:: html